LorenceUfa/flx-docs/source/installDocker.rst

-Please use below script to set up docker containers that can be used to experiment with flexswitch.
+Please use below script to set up docker containers that can be used to experiment with opxflexswitch.

 ::